-At ESA CCI SM v06, a new ancillary product is provided in addition to the main ESA CCI SM products.
-This is a version of the COMBINED product which has been subject to break detection and correction methods using reanalysis soil moisture as the reference data set.
+At ESA CCI SM v08, the break-adjusted ancillary product (distributed as of v06) is integrated in the main ESA CCI SM products.
+This is an additional process step added to the COMBINED product, which is subject to break detection and correction methods using reanalysis soil moisture as the reference data set.
+For v9.0 this will also be applied to the PASSIVE and ACTIVE products.

-Breaks may occur as a result of merging different sensor combinations over time, as shown in Figure 10.
+Breaks may occur as a result of merging different sensor combinations over time, as shown in Figure 19.
 Such breakpoints may therefore appear between periods with different input sensors.
 Structural inhomogeneities may affect statistics such as trends and changes in extreme values (percentiles) and therefore should not only be detected but also corrected.

-Figure 10: Potential break times in the ESA CCI SM v04.4 (COMBINED) product- corresponding to changeovers in the blended sensors, building the homogeneous (sensor) sub-periods (HSP).
+Figure 19: Potential break times in the ESA CCI SM v04.4 (COMBINED) product- corresponding to changeovers in the blended sensors, building the homogeneous (sensor) sub-periods (HSP).

 Based on the work of Su et al. (2016), a procedure has been developed at TU Wien to relatively test for potential inhomogeneities in the ESA CCI SM Climate Data Record (CDR) using the Fligner-Killeen test for homogeneity of variances and Wilcoxon rank-sums test for shifts in population mean ranks (Preimesberger et al., 2020).
-For the product provided with ESA CCI SM v06.1, the reference dataset used is ERA-5.
+For the product provided with ESA CCI SM v07.1(and following), the reference dataset used is ERA-5.

 To adjust detected breaks in the data set, Quantile Category Matching (QCM) is used.
-This method uses split-fitted differences in empirical CDFs of the ESA CCI SM and reference SM (between quantile categories, i.e. average SM within a number of quantile ranges) values before and. after a break are used to find corrections for quantiles of ESA CCI SM before the break.
+This method uses split-fitted differences in empirical CDFs of the ESA CCI SM and reference SM (between quantile categories, i.e., average SM within a number of quantile ranges) values before and. after a break are used to find corrections for quantiles of ESA CCI SM before the break.